 foster care intervention

-The Kidz JAM program teams up with Adopt-A-Block to provide emotional, mental, phsyical, spiritual support to the many youth of the 16 under-resourced neighborhood sites served by Adopt-A-Block.
+The Kidz JAM program teams up with Adopt A Block to provide emotional, mental, physical, and spiritual support to the many youth of the 23 underserved neighborhood sites served by Adopt A Block.
 Through sports, games, and other activities, many of the volunteers and staff make a difference in their lives through consistency and simply being present in their lives.